gitter-badger/TimesTablesPlus/README.md

 learnmytimestablesforadults
 ===========================

-Development for this project has been picked back up.
-This application will be be released
+Developmentment for this project has been picked back up from the original developer.
+This project will be released, Version 0.0.2.
-# This Application is designed for teaching people there times tables.
-Mainly Adults and Teenagers
+The date for development is unknown, but sometime in May.

-#Dependences
+This will also be made in Python 2.7.
-Python 3.0
+The reason this program was originally stopped was because the developer wanted to add advanced features he did not feel he was ready for, but now he thinks he is ready.

-EasyGUI 0.97
+For now, the old version of Learn My Times Tables will still be online, but a new name for this project is also being considered.